Immaturities in early stages of sensory and motor development are often at the root of learning and behavioural difficulties.

 As children progress through the program we usually see gains in a number of areas, including:

 - Listening and understanding

 - Emotional regulation

 - Increased self esteem through personal achievement

 - Improved reading, writing, spelling and written expression

 - Increased awareness and understanding of the world around them

 - Closer family relationships

-If you think this program can help you and your child, or you would like to chat, please call me on 0474 095 432.
+If you feel your child is struggling at school, and you would like to chat, please email, or call me on 0474 095 432.